gigawhitlocks/emacs-configs/README.md

 ## Install and Configure Evil Mode

 [`evil-mode`](https://github.com/emacs-evil/evil) fundamentally changes Emacs so that while editing all of the modes and keybindings from `vim` are present.
-It's controversial but I think modal editing is brilliant and have been using `vim` bindings since the mid-aughts.
+It's controversial but I think modal editing is brilliant and have been using `vim` bindings for twenty-odd years now.
 No going back.

 ```emacs-lisp
 (defun setup-evil ()